min2ha/ukwa-site/content/target/39110/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Devil's Spittleful, The: Rhydd and Wyre at war

 Restoration and interpretation on a key local historic site linking with the scouting movement and their primary outdoor scouting facility which is immediately adjacent to the site.